12 Signs of Generational Trauma You May Still Be Carrying

 • hidden grief

-Sometimes people carry emotional burdens that do not fully originate within their own personal experiences.
+Sometimes people carry emotional burdens that seem larger than their own personal experience.

 How Generational Trauma May Continue Across Generations